 CAM4animals believes in the importance of informed choice with regard to animal care and that animal owners should do their own research as part of this approach.
 Suitably informed, they should then be free to choose a diet appropriate for their animal and their own lifestyle.

 Of course, the up-to-date accuracy of your source is vital whichever diet type is considered, but it should be noted that this may be difficult with regard to some aspects given that Hill’s, Nestle (Purina), Mars, and Royal Canine all support and fund the WSAVA which provides general dietary guidelines.
 However, as mentioned above, there are an increasing number of vets who recommend a raw diet reflecting the current upsurge in raw feeding as the overall benefits are recognised.

-This reference neatly summarises the benefits of a raw fed approach by stating: “In this era of evidence-based medicine, the current and emerging science supports the feeding of a raw prey-based, species appropriate diet, to domesticated carnivores for optimal health and wellbeing.”
+One author neatly summarised the benefits of a raw fed approach by stating: “In this era of evidence-based medicine, the current and emerging science supports the feeding of a raw prey-based, species appropriate diet, to domesticated carnivores for optimal health and wellbeing.”